 Welcome to Conversational Commerce, the podcast where we break down the biggest retail news and trends with executives, thought leaders and the Retail Dive team.
-Want more episodes?
-You can find our first episode here and follow us on iTunes or Stitcher for all the latest content.
+Check out more episodes here and follow us on iTunes or Stitcher.

 They say good comedy is all about timing.

 On the very morning that we launched the debut episode of Conversational Commerce looking at why this year has seen so many retail bankruptcies, major big-box toy retailer Toys R Us filed for Chapter 11 bankruptcy protection.
 This wasn't just any bankruptcy filing — it was the third largest by revenue in retail history after only Kmart and Federated Department Stores.